totallyquiche/better-banners/readme.txt

 No extra setup steps needed -- just install the plugin and start creating Better Banners!

-== Frequently Asked Questions ==

-= Is a Pro version of Better Banners available? =

-Not yet, but one is in the works!

-== Screenshots ==

-1. A simple Better Better which reads "Better Banners" displayed at the top of a WordPress site.

 == Changelog ==

-= 1.1.0 =
-* A variety of minor changes were made which improve accessibility, security, and adherence to WordPress coding standards.

 = 1.0.0 =
 * Initial release!

 == Upgrade Notice ==

-= 1.1.0 =
-The latest version of Better Banners includes accessibility and security enhancements.

 = 1.0.0 =
 This initial release adds Better Banners to your WordPress site.